Few people have reached the South Pole on a ski-pulka expedition.

 Meals: breakfast in homestay – lunch in campsite – dinner in homestay Accommodations: night in tents

-DAYS 1 & 2: ARRIVAL AT PUNTA ARENAS, WELCOME AND EQUIPMENT CHECK
+DAYS 1 TO 3: ARRIVAL IN PUNTA ARENAS, WELCOME AND EQUIPMENT CHECK

 Day 1

 We arrive in Punta Arenas in Chilean Patagonia.
 Upon our arrival at the airport, we are met by our partner ALE and taken to our hotel.
-Later, we are then invited to a welcome dinner.
-Verification of your equipment the same day or the next day at your hotel, in general.
+During these two days, we check our equipment with our guides.
+We are also invited to a welcome dinner.

 Day 4